Gold Coast Myopia Control Clinic

 Atropine drops have been used for many years to control myopia; however, until recently they have been prescribed at a normal concentration of 0.5% – 1%.
 Atropine at this concentration causes loss of focusing in young children for near tasks and dilates the pupil significantly, leading to extreme light sensitivity.

 It was initially thought that as atropine drops paralyse the focusing muscles of the eye, this was the reason for the myopia control.
-Our understanding now suggests that the atropine molecule affects a receptor in the choroid or sclera of the eye, signaling the eye to not elongate excessively.
+Our understanding now suggests that the atropine molecule affects a receptor in the choroid or sclera of the eye, signalling the eye to not elongate excessively.

 Atropine drops need to be instilled nightly and can be combined with Ortho-K therapy to maximise the myopia control effect.
 Visual and general side-effects are highly unlikely at 0.02% concentration.
 Atropine drops will need to be specially formulated at a compounding pharmacy as they are not readily available at concentrations below 0.5%.
+We can prescribe these for your child.

-As mentioned previously normal spectacles offer no myopia control benefit.
-In some individuals that are already a progressing myope and patients that show a near esophoria (tendency for their eyes to turn in more than required when reading) or an accomodative lag (a child’s eyes do not focus enough on a near task they are looking at) then progressive addition spectacles lenses (normally used for older patients who cannot focus on near print) may offer some myopia control benefit.
+As mentioned previously normal distance correcting spectacles offer no myopia control benefit.
+In some individuals that are already a progressing myope and patients that show a near esophoria (tendency for their eyes to turn in more than required when reading) or an accommodative lag (a child’s eyes do not focus enough on a near task they are looking at) then progressive addition spectacles lenses (normally used for older patients who cannot focus on near print) may offer some myopia control benefit.

 PO Box 2136